 When using interpreters you can develop your own processes to make it an efficient and effective workflow for your service.
 It depends on what works best for your service and your patients.
 This page offers some suggestions and guidelines based on the processes several health organisations have incorporated into their telehealth clinical practice.

 Using an interpreter service

-Your organisation may use an interpreter service regularly or you may have in-house interpreters, and you can work with them to develop processes for bookings and provide them with links to the required clinic waiting areas.
-Interpreters will need to know what information you want them to provide as they are starting a video call so they are easily identifiable in the clinic Waiting Area.
+Your organisation may use an interpreter service regularly or you may have in-house interpreters, and you can work with them to develop processes for bookings or on demand interpreters.
+If interpreters are required to come into the clinic waiting area so they can be added to the call by the health service provider, you can provide them with the links to the required clinic waiting area.
+Interpreters will need to know what information you want them to provide as they are starting a Video Call to arrive in the waiting area so they are easily identifiable.
 Interpreters also need training in how to prepare for and participate in a Video Call.

-If you use, or would like to use, TIS National for interpreting services please click below for more information:
+If you use, or would like to use, one of the following interpreting services please click the heading

 TIS National (Translating and Interpreting Service)